-- e)councillors who have lodged an application with the council, discussing the matter with staff in staff-only areas of the council - f) councillors being overbearing or threatening to staff - g)staff being overbearing or threatening to councillors - h)councillors making personal attacks on staff or engaging in conduct towards staff that would be contrary to the general conduct provisions in Part 3 of the Code of Conduct in public forums including social media - i) councillors directing or pressuring staff in the performance of their work, or recommendations they should make - j) staff providing ad hoc advice to councillors without recording or documenting the interaction as they would if the advice was provided to a member of the community - 8.3.
-Where a councillor engages in conduct that, in the opinion of the Chief Executive Officer, puts the health, safety or welfare of staff at risk, the Chief Executive Officer may restrict the councillor's access to staff. - 8.4.
+- d) subject to clause 5.12, staff refusing to give information that is available to other Councillors to a particular Councillor - e) Councillors who have lodged an application with the Council, discussing the matter with staff in staff-only areas of the Council - f) Councillors being overbearing or threatening to staff - g) staff being overbearing or threatening to Councillors - h) Councillors making personal attacks on staff or engaging in conduct towards staff that would be contrary to the general conduct provisions in Part 3 of the Code of Conduct in public forums including social media - Councillors directing or pressuring staff in the performance of their work, or recommendations they should make - j) staff providing ad hoc advice to Councillors without recording or documenting the interaction as they would if the advice was provided to a member of the community - 8.3.
+Where a Councillor engages in conduct that, in the opinion of the Chief Executive Officer, puts the health, safety or welfare of staff at risk, the Chief Executive Officer may restrict the Councillor's access to staff. - 8.4.
 Any concerns relating to the conduct of staff under this Policy should be raised with the Chief Executive Officer.